cajones93/quizmaster/README.md

 ## Justification
 The quizmaster app will allow users to choose their own quiz parameters including the category, number of questions, difficulty, and quiz format (multiple choice or true/false) so that users can personalise the content to their own preferences.
 This will increase user satisfaction and encourage users to keep using the app.
 Allowing users to customise the quiz experience means they can choose a topic they are interested in and compete with their friends.
 New topics and content can easily be added to the quiz by updating the API with new questions and categories.
 Beyond this project, there are numerous other features that could be added such as tracking user interaction to enhance the overall user experience.
-High score tables and more in-depth scoring systems could also be implemented
+High score tables and more in-depth scoring systems could also be implemented.

 ## Design & Planning: